kuzzleio/sdk-java/doc/3/core-classes/kuzzle/query/index.md

 ## Returns

-Returns a [Response](/sdk/java/3/core-classes/response) object which represent a raw Kuzzle API response.
+Returns a [Response](/sdk/java/3/core-classes/response) object which represents a raw Kuzzle API response.
 See the [API Documentation](/core/2/api).

 ## Usage